Uber vs Lyft, which rideshare company is the best to work for?

 Before we dive into how great rideshare jobs are, and which rideshare company pays the best, I just want to mention a few things.

-First, you need to know your market.
+You need to know your market.
 Some markets will be different, so the best rideshare company in my area could possibly not be the best in your area.

 This becomes even more obvious when some services are completely unavailable in some areas, whereas in others you can make more than any other service.

-If, however, Uber and Lyft are both available in your city and demand is roughly about equal, then keep reading to see which service we prefer the most!
+If, however, Uber and Lyft are both available in your city and demand is roughly equal, then keep reading to see which service we prefer the most!

 Uber and Lyft operate in both the United States and Canada, but Uber’s reach expands beyond just these two countries.